 Retained EU law was designed to support businesses by reducing the level of uncertainty, by avoiding large dramatic changes in domestic law once the UK left the EU by converting certain EU laws into UK legislation.

-The Retained EU Law Bill has recently received Royal Assent.
-This bill will make several changes to existing retained EU Law.
+The Retained EU Law (Revocation and Reform) Act 2023 makes several changes to existing retained EU Law, which is known as assimilated law after 2023.
 These include removing nearly 600 legislative instruments of EU origin and all directly effective EU Law.
-It will also give additional powers to ministers to determine whether to amend, retain or revoke other pieces of retained EU law.
+It gives additional powers to Ministers to determine whether to amend, retain or revoke other pieces of retained EU law.

 What does this mean for my business?

-The Retained EU Law Bill gives the UK government the power to change certain key regulations around areas including, but not limited to, employment law, health and safety and intellectual property requirements.
-This means that if your business conducts operations within the UK then there is a greater chance of regulatory divergence compared with other markets.
+The Retained EU Law (Revocation and Reform) Act 2023 gives the UK government the power to change certain key regulations around areas including, but not limited to, employment law, health and safety and intellectual property requirements.
+This means that there is a greater chance of regulatory divergence between the rules that apply to UK businesses and those that apply to EU based businesses.

 How should I prepare for regulatory divergence?